saadtom/countDownTimerReact/README.md

-Count Down timer using React done by Tommy to lunch the application, clone it then npm install, npm start
+Count Down timer using React done by Tommy <br>to lunch the application, clone it then npm install, npm start